ykyr/enhanced-snapshots/README.md

 **Note** Due to feature differences between the AWS regions, the service is not yet available in the following regions: ap-northeast-1, ap-southeast-1, ap-southeast-2, eu-central-1, eu-west-1 and sa-east-1.

-Once the CloudFormation stack has finished building, go to its Outputs tab at the bottom of the AWS Console and click the URL, then proceed to [Getting Started](#getting-started).
+Once the CloudFormation stack has finished building, go to its Outputs tab at the bottom of the AWS Console.
+Copy the instance ID (you will need it in a later step) and click the URL, then proceed to [Getting Started](#getting-started).

 # Getting Started
 **Note** If you have not followed the [Quick start](#quick-start) section above, then you will first need to manually [create an IAM user](#iam-user-creation-optional) and then create an EC2 instance using the Enhanced Snapshots AMI, which can be found in the first table above.

+**Note** By default a new instance has a self-signed SSL certificate, so you will need to bypass your browser's security warning to start.

 *Step 1*